open-traffic-generator/openapiart/openapiart/tests/restructured_config/problem.md

 * go has problem with enum in yaml, works for x-enum only
 * choices with enum does not work needs to be x-enum
 * boolean array with default has issues
+* min max not supported for type number
+* default value in array with min max not working properly
+* min max array does not raise exception for values not in range